gonzolgarcia/svpluscnv/README.md

 ### Validate structural variant data format

-Validate and format structural variant data.frame to be used by svcnvplus package toolkit
+Validate and format structural variant `data.frame` to be used by svcnvplus tools

 ```r